gsomix/blog/content/02-shortest-intro-to-compiler-design.md

 ## SSA form

 [Static single assignment form](https://en.wikipedia.org/wiki/Static_single_assignment_form) sounds important for every compiler developer.
 What it is?
-Let's go step by step.

 For now the compiler generates plain C code without any need of the virtual machine.
 But why do we need to generate code working with the stack in the runtime?
 Let's replace the stack array with plain variables.
-We don't need to save on variables.
 For every expression we will introduce a new one, and every variable should be assigned just once.
+Just no need to skimp on names. :)

 And... this is SSA form!
 Our new compiler:

 ```fsharp
 open System